Water leaks

 • Ultraviolet radiation

-Corrosion can have a serious effect on the body, especially as a result of:
+Corrosion can have serious effects on the bodywork, especially as a result of:

-• Slight or heavy rusting of the seal holder
+• Light or heavy rusting of the seal holder

 Water leaks after body repair

-If the vehicle has a leak after a body repair, the following points should be taken into account in particular:
+If a car has a leak after body repair, the following points should be taken into account in particular:

-• The correct installation of auxiliary elements and their seals should be checked (e.g. rear lights, etc.).
+• It is necessary to check the correct installation of auxiliary elements and their seals (e.g. rear lights, etc.).

-• The doors and tailgate/tailgate should be checked for correct alignment.
+• The doors and the boot/tailgate must be checked for correct alignment.
 The corresponding seals must not be damaged and must be installed correctly.

 • The correct installation of the rubber sealing rings should be checked.

-• The seals of windows fitted with rubber seals must be installed precisely and be in contact all the way around.
+• The seals of windows equipped with rubber seals must be installed accurately and in contact along the entire perimeter.

-• Windows with direct glazing must have a correct and complete adhesive bond.
+• Windows with direct glazing must have a correct and complete adhesive connection.

-If the vehicle has water intrusion, the areas where water enters or drains should be checked first.
+If a vehicle has water penetration, the areas where water enters or drains should be checked first.

 Pos.Spare Part NoName